Updated June 6, 2023

 2. Improper Testing and Faster Ready to Market

-IoT components and manufacturers are always interested to deliver their products as soon as possible (Ready to market).
+Manufacturers of IoT components are always interested in delivering their products as soon as possible (Ready to market).
 Traditional business leaders are more interested in solid proof of results and actionable insights as fast as possible.
-To cope up with the market needs in many cases vendors ignore proper testing and finding security loopholes in their systems.
+To cope with the market needs, in many cases, vendors ignore proper testing and find security loopholes in their systems.
 This may lead to compromise the security needs.
-These are the main reasons for which traditional sectors like Insurance and BFS which deal with sensitive data are still far away from using these systems.
+These are the main reasons why traditional sectors like Insurance and BFS, which deal with sensitive data, are still far away from using these systems.

 3. Reusing Legacy Systems for IoT

-The initial cost of setting and maintaining IoT infrastructure is too high.
-Also, there are sectors like telecom where the cost of legacy infrastructure is too high to completely replace with newer ecosystems.
-To maintain a balance between them, many times carriers go for reusing the legacy infrastructure for newer purposes.
-Though these legacy systems serve the purpose, they were not designed to cope up with modern security threats.
-This may lead the ill practitioners to gain illegal backdoor access to the organizational system.
+The initial cost of setting up and maintaining IoT infrastructure is too high.
+Also, there are sectors like telecom where the cost of legacy infrastructure is too high to replace with newer ecosystems completely.
+To maintain a balance between them, carriers often reuse the legacy infrastructure for newer purposes.
+Modern security threats are something these legacy systems were not designed to cope with, but they still serve their purpose.
+This may lead ill practitioners to gain illegal backdoor access to the organizational system.

 4. Use of Multi-Device Systems and Cross-Platform Architectures

-For example in a use case sensors data are used to capture the analog signals, these are converted to a digital signal by vendor system A, these data may be preprocessed by vendor system B and can be accessed the results via multiple systems like mobile, desktops, smart wearables, etc. These interdependencies can create vulnerability for the whole ecosystem.
+For example, in a use case, sensor data are used to capture the analog signals; these are converted to a digital signal by vendor system A, and these data may be preprocessed by vendor system B. Users can access the results through multiple systems, such as mobile devices, desktops, smart wearables, and more.
+These interdependencies can create vulnerability for the whole ecosystem.